rfcx/guardian-software/README.md

 ## Instructions for Orange Pi 3G-IoT

+Before, starting any instructions here.
+Please read the infomation below and do it properly.

+1. In the Orange Pi board, There are two leds builtin, red and green. **Red** is for the **power** and **green** is for the device is **ON**.
+Make sure that the power that connected to the Orange Pi is **5V**.
+If not the leds brightness will be low and can not start the OS.
+2. The Orange Pi do not come with the **IMEI number**.
+You need to set it by yourself (you can set IMEI by following the instruction below)
+3. The Orange Pi is not rooted by default.
+You need to root it by yourself (you can root Orange Pi by following the instruction below)
+4. Before install any roles, you should set the **IMEI number first**
+5. Before using any roles, make sure there is the internet connection.
+6. **Time and date** will not be present at the first time.
+You need to set it to the present in **Setting Menu** or use the *Sntp service* on the **admin role** *(you need to root Orange Pi first)*
+7. The Orange Pi comes with USB debugging **Enable**.
+8. The Orange Pi comes with **auto allow the permission**.
+9. The guardian role will work If
+    1. Time/date are present.
+    2. **Sd card** is connected *(any size is okay.)*
+    3. There is internet connection
+    4. You don't need to press the **start button**.
+It will start the service automatically.
+You can also check the status in the app.

 ### Flash Android on Orange Pi (from Windows)

 1. You need to download and install these tools